humdrum-tools/humdrum-documentation/guide/ch38/index.md

 =====================

 Much of music research centers on the task of describing things.
-A researcher might offer a description of \"House\" style, or Wagner\'s orchestration, commonalities in themes by Respighi, or a Balinese variation technique.
+A researcher might offer a description of "House" style, or Wagner\'s orchestration, commonalities in themes by Respighi, or a Balinese variation technique.
 Good descriptions are based on the identification of *features*.
-A \"feature\" is a notable or characteristic part of something \-- something that helps to distinguish one thing from another thing (or one group of things from another group of things).
+A "feature" is a notable or characteristic part of something \-- something that helps to distinguish one thing from another thing (or one group of things from another group of things).